What was the Independent Review of the Mental Health Act 1983?

 Working to tackle inequalities

 The Review was also tasked with tackling the disproportionate number of people from black and minority ethnic groups detained under the Act.

 In last year’s members' survey, 80% of psychiatrists named stigma and a lack of services, especially in the community, as the most common reason for why more people from some BME groups were being detained.
 Our position statement on racism (pdf) urges the delivery of culturally appropriate care tailored to individuals, and we hope this Review will act as a step towards this.

 What does this report mean for patients and clinicians?

-This report does not change anything on its own.
-It is an independent report commissioned by the Government to make recommendations on how the Mental Health Act can be improved – considerable further work will be needed for this to be implemented.
+This report did not change anything on its own.
+It was an independent report commissioned by the Government to make recommendations on how the Mental Health Act can be improved – considerable further work is ongoing before this will be implemented.

 How can I get involved with the College's work on the MHA?

 We will continue to work to make sure that changes to the Mental Health Act work for patients, carers and clinicians and will be helping the Government on any Bill it introduces or any amendments to codes of practice it makes – we will share more details of this when it emerges.

 If you have anything you would like the College to be aware of, or if you have any evidence or experiences that will be relevant, please send them to email@example.com.